eliarizzetto/quartz/content/notes/sessions/session 001.md

 #### [@shottonPublishingOpenCitations2013](notes/readings/@shottonPublishingOpenCitations2013.md)

 In this article Shotton presents the OCC and its expected development, after a brief overview on other providers of reference lists and the scientific relevance of citation data.

 #### [@heibiCrowdsourcingOpenCitations2019](notes/readings/@heibiCrowdsourcingOpenCitations2019.md)

+After an analysis of the data in COCI, guided by 3 research questions revolving around the openness of citations and the publisher's role, the authors propose a new, crowdsourced index, for OpenCitations: CROCI.

 #### [@heibiSoftwareReviewCOCI2019](notes/readings/@heibiSoftwareReviewCOCI2019.md)

+The authors present COCI and its features (citations as first-class data entities, OCI identifier), the extended OpenCitations Data Model, the ingestion workflow for COCI and some statistics, use cases and tools related to this Index.

 #### [@peroniOpenCitationsInfrastructureOrganization2020](notes/readings/@peroniOpenCitationsInfrastructureOrganization2020.md)

+The most complete and up-to-date resource on the OpenCitations infrastructure, summarizing the other readings on the topic.
+This paper describes OpenCitations and its data sets, tools, services, and activities.
+These include the Data Model; the SPAR Ontologies; OpenCitations’ open software of generic applicability for searching, browsing, and providing REST APIs over RDF triplestores; OCIs and the OCI Resolution Service; the OpenCitations Corpus (OCC), a database of open downloadable bibliographic and citation data (in RDF and under CC0); and the OpenCitations Indexes of open citation data, of which the first and largest is COCI.